jkaba/Basbeall/README.md

 # Baseball
-Home for Baseball Projects

 This repo will be the home to Baseball projects which I have done.

-This ReadMe will be updated as files get uploaded.

 AtBatSim.py
 - An At Bat Simulator written in Python.
 Current settings are set to 100 at bat simulations, could change to ask for user requirments.
 Probabilities are completely random, and are not set to any particular hitter or pitcher.
 Probabilities can be tuned with the appropriate data to focus on a particular pitcher or hitter.